dcts/12startups12months/README.md

 # CRYPTO RELATED
 - **Satoshis Casino**: randomly generate a private seed and check on the blockchain if the address has funds.
 Allow users to input their birthday, their favorite picture or book or just a single number.
 Doesn't really matter.
 Anything can be hashed.
 - **thebitcoinpresentation.com**: a portable presentation to explain bitcoin (in english or german) to introduce bitcoin to new people.
 Scan to control from phone (with websockets).
+- **altcoinshills.com**: evaluate all crypto predictions made by youtubers and create a ranking.